 A financial test (FT - Part A) must be completed during the first 120 days of the fiscal year, so the period of coverage (entered on the Certificate of Financial Responsibility - Part P - C.F.R.) will be the current fiscal year plus 120 days (e.g., 1/1/2019 – 4/30/2020).
 The audited year ended the day before the period of coverage begins.

-An amended or revised FT (e.g., due to the addition of tanks) will have the same period of coverage as the original FT.
+An amended or revised FT (e.g., due to the addition of a facility) will have the same period of coverage as the original FT.

 Data on the FT includes information derived from the previous fiscal year's audited financial statements.